Evannessa/Journal-To-Canvas-Slideshow/README.md

 !["Display in Window"](https://media.giphy.com/media/2ubtah0ZPWcWtpzyh6/source.gif)

 In order to use this new feature, navigate to the "Journal" tab and click on the button that says "Create or Show Display Entry".
-A Journal will be created named "Display Journal".
+A journal will be created named "Display Journal".

 (*Note*: You can click this button again after the Display Journal is created to show the Display Journal to all of your players.)